Dallas Fibroid Center Logo

 Is exercise with fibroids a good or bad idea for your health?
 Well, that’s a really good question, since these typically non-cancerous uterine tumors can be affected by your lifestyle choices.

 Now, some fibroids cause symptoms like heavy periods, painful sex or even incontinence.
-And seeking Uterine Fibroid Embolization should shrink your growths and improve your symptoms.
+And seeking Uterine Fibroid Embolization in Dallas should shrink your growths and improve your symptoms.
 But, before you seek fibroid treatment, trying certain exercises can also help you manage fibroid symptoms.
 At the same time, other activities could make things worse.
 So, to help you choose the right workouts, here are the key ‘dos and don’ts’ when it comes to exercise and fibroids.

 Fibroids and Exercise: The Don’t List woman doing yoga at sunset